 - Anencephaly, a condition in which most or all of the brain is absent.
 This condition causes death shortly after birth.

-Folate, also known as folic acid, is a vital building block for the neural tube, which eventually becomes the brain and spinal cord.
+Folate—and its man-made form, folic acid—is a vital building block for the neural tube, which eventually becomes the brain and spinal cord.
 Because the neural tube is formed in the first weeks of pregnancy—before many women even know they're pregnant—every woman who may become pregnant should get enough folate every day.

 Building up folate stores before pregnancy helps ensure that folate will be available to the fetus when the neural tube is forming.
 If you think you don't need folate because you're not planning a pregnancy, consider this: About half of all pregnancies in the United States are not planned, according to the March of Dimes.
 By the time many women even know they're pregnant, NTDs have already had ample time to develop.
 Most of these defects happen very early in pregnancy.

 The March of Dimes recommends that all women who could become pregnant take a multivitamin each day that includes 400 micrograms of folic acid.
 Once you're pregnant, folic acid consumption should increase to 600 micrograms per day.
 The March of Dimes also recommends including plenty of folate-rich foods in your diet.
 Foods naturally rich in folate include:

 - Dark green, leafy vegetables such as spinach and romaine lettuce.